tommasobruggi/Project-Aristaeus/README.md

 Data analysis was conducted using Python 3, Jupyter Notebooks and MATLAB.
 This was necessary because the satellite-based data (such as hdf and he5 files) required careful processing for analysis and plotting.

-Finally, our [website](https://aristeaus.herokuapp.com/) was developed using a flask server and bootstrap for the front-end.
+Results are neatly presented on our [website](https://aristeaus.herokuapp.com/) which was developed using a flask server and bootstrap for the front-end.

 ## Authors